Professional Requirements

 An acupuncturist shall obtain consent before providing a telehealth service pursuant to section 16284 of the code, MCL 333.16284.

 SOURCE: MI Administrative Code 338.13003.
-(Accessed Jan.
+(Accessed Sept.
 2024).

-Occupational Therapy & Dentists
+Occupational Therapy & Dentistry

 The licensee shall obtain informed consent for treatment before providing a telehealth service under section 16284 of the code, MCL 333.16284.
 Informed consent requires all of the following: